mettle/sendportal-docs/templates.md

 ## Overview

 Templates make it easy for you to reuse content and designs across your campaigns.
-You may, for example, want to create a Template for your monthly newsletter.
+You may, for example, want to create a template for your monthly newsletter.
 This would make it easier for you to keep the design of your emails consistent and reduce the effort that's needed to prepare your newsletter each month.
 Our dynamic templating system also allows you to insert subscriber details into your templates, such as their name.

 ## View Templates

-To view a listing of your Templates, click the _Templates_ link in the sidebar.
-This will take you to the Templates index page.
+To view a listing of your templates, click the _Templates_ link in the sidebar.
+This will take you to the templates index page.

 ## Creating and Updating Templates

-To add a template, navigate to the Templates index page and then click the _New Template_ button.
+To add a template, navigate to the templates index page and then click the _New Template_ button.

 A template requires the following: